-As a rule, I don’t drink alcohol anymore, but from time-to-time-I have been known to enjoy an adult beverage especially during the summer months— usually a Cadillac Margarita with Limilla (lime infused tequila) and a floater of Orange Ina, or a Coco- Mango-Rumba, Mojito.
+As a rule, I don’t drink alcohol anymore, but from time-to-time-I have been known to enjoy an adult beverage, especially during the summer months— usually a Cadillac Margarita with Limilla (lime infused tequila) and a floater of Orange Ina, or a Coco- Mango-Rumba, Mojito.
 I’ve often wondered why we call liqueurs, spirits? (see cocktail recipes) One school of thought is that the term originated in the middle ages by monks.
-They believed that the emitting vapours during distillation was the spirit of the fruit escaping its earthly core.
-Another school of thought is that it raises our spirits, all of which falls in line with my philosophy of life-force-energy.
+They believed that the emitting vapors during distillation were the spirit of the fruit escaping its earthly core.
+Another school of thought is that it raises our spirits, all of which fall in line with my philosophy of life-force-energy.
 Health and wellness is a choice, as a balanced state of being it includes all facets of life.
-Eating and drinking is more than just about breaking bread and toasting.
-It’s a communion of souls enjoying the pleasure of each others company.
+Eating and drinking are more than just about breaking bread and toasting.
+It’s a communion of souls enjoying the pleasure of each other’s company.
 It isn’t what you’re having for dinner so much as who you’re having dinner with because life is a celebration that should be savored.
-I love entertaining, and even if I don’t partake in a cocktail, it doesn’t mean I shouldn’t feel part of the festivities with a dressed up aqua fresca, or that my guests shouldn’t enjoy a quality libation made with fresh juices and liqueurs infused with “real” fruit, rather than artificially induced flavorings.
+I love entertaining.
+Even if I don’t partake in a cocktail, it doesn’t mean I shouldn’t feel part of the festivities with a dressed up aqua fresca.
+Or that my guests shouldn’t enjoy a quality libation made with fresh juices and liqueurs infused with “real” fruit, rather than artificially induced flavorings.
 As summer approaches and backyards become the desired venue, I like to have a few on hand for entertaining and cooling down with.
-The blackberry vodka only takes a few weeks to cure, while the others take 60-90 days to properly infuse, which is why I start them early so they are ready for summer.
+The blackberry vodka only takes a few weeks to cure, while the others take 60-90 days to properly infuse, which is why I start them early, so they are ready for summer.
 They’re easy to prepare.
 All you need is a few Mason jars, some choice liqueurs, citrus peelings, seasonal fruit, a shard or two of coconut, and a kiss of vanilla.

 Recipe notes: What you will need: 1-2qt Mason jars and strainer.
 Inactive prep time for blackberry infusion, 30-days.
 For rum and tequila 60-days.
 For orange, 80-90 days.
 Yields 750ml each.
 Difficulty level: Very easy